-A lot of people also think they can sue to recover their attorneys fees.
+A lot of people also think they can sue to recover their attorneys' fees.
 So if they have to pay a lawyer to file a lawsuit and go to court, they think that those fees are recovered.
 In most cases, they're not, though, and that's one of the most disappointing things to a lot of clients.

 Now, there are exceptions to that with certain types of lawsuits, which is way too much detail for this video.
-And there could be you could have insurance coverage; sometimes your insurance company will actually provide a defense for you.
+And there could be insurance coverage; sometimes your insurance company will actually provide a defense for you.
 Sometimes you get to pick your lawyer, and sometimes you don't.
 But you may not have to go out of pocket as much to hire a lawyer to defend you.

 So I think a lot of people get disappointed about that.
-I think a lot of people also or a lot of clients also hear about these really big jury verdicts or these big settlements, especially when it comes to car accident cases, which is not the type of law that we do.
-And they hear things like punitive damages, meaning one company is going or one party is going to be punished for their actions.
+And I think a lot of people also hear about these really big jury verdicts or these big settlements, especially when it comes to car accident cases, which is not the type of law that we do.
+And they hear things like punitive damages, meaning one company is going to be punished for their actions.
 So there's compensatory damages, meaning you get paid back what you think you've lost or a portion of that.
 And then there's punitive damages, and that's to punish, and that's to send a message to other potential defendants or bad actors.

-And I think a lot of people hear about this, and they think, wow, there's going to be a lot of money at play.

-But in most business disputes, you can't get punitive damages.
-Most business disputes are what are considered a breach of contract claims.
-So all you can sue for typically, is something like your compensatory damages or what it would take to make you whole or get your money back.
-So you may not be able to recover attorneys fees, you can't recover punitive damages.
+And I think a lot of people hear about this, and they think, "Wow, there's going to be a lot of money at play."
+However, in most business disputes, you cannot recover punitive damages.
+Most business disputes are considered breach of contract claims, so you can typically only sue for compensatory damages, or the amount it would take to make you whole.
+This means that you may not be able to recover your attorney's fees, and you certainly cannot recover punitive damages.